Apheiro/Apheiro/README.md

 ## About Me

 My name is Eyen Tuyon, and I'm a self-driven software developer on a perpetual learning journey.
-I specialize in technologies such as React, TypeScript, HTML, CSS, UnoCSS, and Firebase.
-Currently, I am diving into Next.js and Supabase.
+I specialize in technologies such as React, Next.js, TypeScript, HTML, CSS, UnoCSS, and Firebase.
+Currently, I am diving into Supabase, postgreSQL, and cloud computing services such as AWS.

 ## Featured Projects